ietf-gitwg/using-github/draft-thomson-github-bcp.md

 write access to repositories.
 Users other than document editors, including chairs, SHOULD NOT write to working group documents unless with prior coordination with document editors.

+Working groups MAY create a team for regular contributors that is only given read access to a repository.
+This does not confer additional privileges on these contributors, it instead allows for issues and pull requests to be assigned to those people.
+This can be used to manage the assignment of editorial or review tasks to individuals outside of the editor team.

 ## Document Formats